 "I've had a lot of worries in my life, most of which never happened." -Mark Twain

 The spirit of the Spleen is called the 'Yi," or intellect.
 The Chinese believe that digesting and thinking share energy from the same source.
 This makes sense.
 People are said to 'ruminate' on thoughts or 'chew the cud 'if they are deliberating something.
 Furthermore, ideas must be 'digested' and 'gut feelings' can provide surprisingly accurate information signals.
-More on that last point--the 'first brain' is actually the enteric brain which developed in the stomachs of animals long before the evolution of the 'second brain' in the head.
+More on that last point--the 'first brain' is actually the enteric brain which developed in the stomach long before the evolution of the 'second brain' in the head.

 Comments